Here’s how to repurpose a white paper into a slide deck, part 4 of our ongoing series.

 That totals 12 to 14 slides in all, so the estimate holds.

 That means you need at least one slide for each key feature, plus one more for the benefits of that feature.
-This could easily increase to two for each feature.
+For more complex descriptions, this could increase to two for each feature plus one for the benefits (3 in all).

-Let’s consider what you need for a backgrounder with four key features and benefits.
-By the formula above, you need:
+Let’s consider a backgrounder with four key features and benefits.
+Going by the formula above, you need:

 - 2 at the start